-- Soil Conc. indicates maximum reported soil concentration in GERAGHTY & MILLER'S Environmental Engineering's Health Risk Assessment for the site.
-These concentrations are presented in milligrams of contaminant per kilogram of soil (mg/Kg). - Air Conc. indicates projected airborne concentration of hydrocarbons assuming that the maximum reported levels of hydrocarbons evaporated instantly and continuously from the top one foot of soil into a volume of 2 cubic meters (approximately 9 feet by 9 feet by six feet in height) at any given time.
+- Soil Conc. indicates maximum reported soil concentration in either GERAGHTY & MILLER'S Environmental Engineering's Health Risk Assessment for the site or Cheron's November 1999 field investigation.
+These concentrations are presented in milligrams of contaminant per kilogram of soil (mg/kg). - 2.
+Air Conc. indicates projected airborne concentration of hydrocarbons assuming that the maximum reported levels of hydrocarbons evaporated instantly and continuously from the top one foot of soil into a volume of 2 cubic meters (approximately 9 feet by 9 feet by six feet in height) at any given time.
 This projected calculation does not allow for any dilution associated with natural air movement.
 The projected calculations are given in milligrams per cubic meter of air (mg/m3). - PEL indicates current Cal-OSHA Permissible Exposure Limit (PEL) currently promulgated in Title 8 of California Code of Regulations.
 PELs are given in mg/m3.
-Neither diesel nor oil and grease have Cal-OSHA PELs. - %PEL indicates air concentrations shown in column 3 as a percentage of the applicable PEL. - Indicates California Proposition 65 substance.
+Neither diesel nor oil and grease have Cai-OSHA PELs. - %PEL indicates air concentrations shown in column 3 as a percentage of the applicable PEL. - Indicates California Proposition 65 substance. - † Indicates results from November 1999 field investigation.

-Table 3

-Industrial Hygiene Evaluation

-Volatile Hydrocarbon Contaminants
+Table 3 Industrial Hygiene Evaluation Volatile Hydrocarbon Contaminants in Groundwater